Table of Contents

 Like other gemstones, color, clarity, cut, and carat weight dictate citrine’s quality and value.

-Citrine’s attractive color definitely increases its value but the intensity matters.
+Citrine’s attractive color increases its value but the intensity matters.
 The most prized citrine are those stones in saturated yellow or reddish-orange colors without a tinge of a brownish hue.

 When sourcing for citrine to sell to your customers, look for those that are without eye-visible inclusions.
 This is because visible inclusions are not common in citrine.
 Any presence of inclusion can significantly decrease the value of your stone.